 Case Quantity on FBA Inbound Shipments

-This can happen even with units of the same SKU.
-For example, if you create a shipment of 100 quantity of "SKU123," Amazon may decide to send 50 to one center and 50 to another one.
+This can even happen with units of the same SKU.
+For example, if you create a shipment of 100 quantity of SKU TAZOREFR, Amazon may decide to send 50 to one center and 50 to another one.

 - Define the FBA inbound shipment with a case quantity of 100 - Amazon will not break up the shipment and will direct all 100 units to the same fulfillment center

-- Define the FBA inbound shipment with a case quantity of 25 - This means you have 4 cases, so Amazon may direct the shipment to 4 separate fulfillment centers, but they will not direct it to more than 4 separate centers
+- Define the FBA inbound shipment with a case quantity of 25 - You have 4 cases, so Amazon may direct the shipment to 4 fulfillment centers, though no more than 4 separate centers

 Setting case quantity in an FBA inbound shipment